“Taj, did you do it on purpose?” Rowan asked, half-serious, already laughing.

 He followed her to the bao stand nearby.
 At least today, he could buy whatever she wanted.
 The money from his lessons had arrived in his account.
 At least this.

-Riley is one of them.
-Wealthy, obsessive, and used to getting what he wants, Riley has fixated on Taj.
-When his dangerous pursuit puts everyone Taj loves at risk, Taj's life begins to shatter.
+Wealthy and used to getting what he wants, Riley has fixated on Taj.
+His obsessive pursuit puts everyone Taj loves at risk, and the more Taj punishes him for it, the more Riley spirals into desire.

-Then Taj meets Song, the Sect's Commander, haunted by a difficult past of his own.
-Their connection grows intense, offering Taj something he's never had: someone who truly sees him.
-But in a world where desire is the most dangerous energy of all, their bond makes them both targets.
+When tensions escalate, Taj meets Song, the Sect's Commander, haunted by a cartel past of his own.
+Their connection grows slowly, offering Taj something he's never had: someone who truly sees him.

 Comments (4)